Kyash/async-retry/README.md

 Async-retry controls asynchronous retries in Go, and can be shutdown gracefully.

 Main features of Async-retry are
-* Disable cancellation of context when pass to function as an argument
+* Disable cancellation of context passed to function as an argument
-* Keep value of context when pass to function as an argument
+* Keep value of context passed to function as an argument
 * Set timeout(default 10s) for each function call
 * Recover from panic
 * Control retry with delegating to https://github.com/avast/retry-go
-* Shutdown safely anytime
+* Gracefully shutdown

 You can find other features or settings in options.go

 # Example

 ```
+package asyncretry_test

 import (
 	"context"
 	"fmt"